yoctoalex/eap_lab/README.rst

 15. Attacks via Browser
 *************************

-Let's now simulate some attacks via browser and follow them in the dashboard of F5 Cloud Services portal.
+Let's now simulate some attacks via browser and follow them in the dashboard of the F5 Cloud Services portal.

 `a)` In order to simulate Illegal File type, paste "**Fully Qualified Domain Name (FQDN)**/nginx.config" address to your browser and the page will be blocked: